gov-cy/staging-govcy-design-system-docs/src/getting-started/dsf-libraries.md

 ## Testing libraries

-### govcy-frontend-tester npm package
+### govcy-frontend-tester NPM package
-Our team uses the following package to perform front end tests in terms of the accessibility and generic guidelines of the design system.
+Our team uses the  [govcy-frontend-tester package](https://www.npmjs.com/package/@gov-cy/govcy-frontend-tester){rel="noreferrer noopener" target="_blank"} to perform front end tests in terms of the accessibility and generic guidelines of the design system.

-Get the latest [govcy-frontend-tester package](https://www.npmjs.com/package/@gov-cy/govcy-frontend-tester){rel="noreferrer noopener" target="_blank"} to perform front end tests.

 More details and instructions how to use it, are included in the package's readme file.

 ## Other libraries

-### dsf-email-templates npm package
+### dsf-email-templates NPM package

-Our team uses the following package to create HTML emails templates.

-Get the latest [dsf-email-templates package](https://www.npmjs.com/package/@gov-cy/dsf-email-templates){rel="noreferrer noopener" target="_blank"} to create HTML emails templates.
+Our team uses the [dsf-email-templates package](https://www.npmjs.com/package/@gov-cy/dsf-email-templates){rel="noreferrer noopener" target="_blank"} to create HTML emails templates.

+You can read more on our [guide on HTML emails](../../guides/create_an_html_email/).
+More details and instructions how to use the NPM package, are included in the package's readme file.